 At least twice this Court has granted certiorari to finally redirect the lower courts, but each time it resolved the cases on other grounds.
 See, e.g., Esquivel-Quintana v.
-Sessions, 137 S. Ct.
+Sessions, 137 S.Ct.
 1562, 1572 (2017) ("We have no need to resolve whether the rule of lenity or Chevron receives priority in this case because the statute, read in context, unambiguously forecloses the Board's interpretation."); Barber v.
 Thomas, 560 U.S. 474, 488 (2010) (declining to apply the rule of lenity to sentencing provision but also declining to consider Chevron deference to agency).
 Meanwhile, a growing chorus of judges on the courts of appeals has expressed concern for Chevron deference's victory over the rule of lenity.
-See, e.g., Gun Owners of Am., Inc. v.
+See, e.g., Cargill, 57 F.4th at 468 ("Chevron does not apply here because the statutory language at issue implicates criminal penalties."); Gun Owners of Am., Inc. v.
 Garland, 19 F.4th 890, 921 (6th Cir.
-2021) (Murphy, J., dissenting, joined by Sutton, C.J., Batchelder, Kethledge, Thapar, Bush, Larsen, and Nalbandian, JJ.)
+2021) (Murphy, J., dissenting, joined by Sutton, C.J., Batchelder, Kethledge, Thapar, Bush, Larsen, and Nalbandian,

+JJ.)
 (It is "preposterous to say that when criminal statutes are ambiguous, the Department of Justice is permitted to construe them as it sees fit.
-Two of our foundational principles-the separation of powers and due process-should lead us adopt the opposite presumption.") (citation omitted); Aposhian v.
+Two of our foundational principles-the separation of powers and due process-should lead us to adopt the opposite presumption.") (citation omitted): Aposhian v.
 Wilkinson, 989 F.3d 890, 898 (10th Cir.
-2021) (Tymkovich, C.J., dissenting, joined by Hartz, Holmes, Eid, and Carson, JJ.) ("Chevron only kicks in once the traditional tools interpretation have been exhausted. . . .
-We still have one left in our toolbox: the rule of lenity."); Valenzuela Gallardo, 968 F.3d at 1059 (deference to BIA "raises serious constitutional concerns" otherwise protected by the rule of lenity).
+2021) (Tymkovich, C.J., dissenting, joined by Hartz, Holmes, Eid, and Carson, JJ.) ("Chevron only kicks in once the traditional tools of interpretation have been exhausted....
+We still have one left in our toolbox: the rule of lenity."); Valenzuela Gallardo, 968 F.3d at 1059 (noting deference to BIA "raises serious constitutional concerns" otherwise protected by the rule of lenity).